Yueleng/daily-english/chp1/02_Canadas_new_far_right.md

 ### pry

+* *verb, T, MAINLY US*, to move or lift something by pressing a tool against a fixed point.

 ### reprehensible

+* *adjective*, If someone's behaviour is reprehensible, it is extremely bad or unacceptable.
 * *[example]: They reasoned that if they could pry open that window further – and push those limits to the right – their own views might not so easily be dismissed as reprehensible.*

 ### breakaway

+* *noun*, an act of separating from a group, especially because of disagreement.
 * *[example]: The record of their discussions ends before Mr. Bernier announced the launch of his breakaway People’s Party of Canada in September of 2018.*

 ### derided

+* *verb*, to laugh at someone or something in a way that shows you think they are stupid or of no value.
 * *[example]: The previous July, Mr. Strashok had derided Mr. Kenney himself.*

 ### cuck

+* *noun*, an insulting word for a weak man, used especially by people on the extreme right of politics to refer to men with politically liberal views.
 * *[example]: Under the pseudonym GuyNumber7, he called the politician “such a cuck” – a favourite alt-right slur for men deemed to lack backbone – because he had criticized Canadian neo-Nazi Paul Fromm on Twitter.*

 ### vetting

+* Vetting is the process of performing a background check on someone before offering them employment, conferring an award, or doing fact checking prior to making any decision.
+In addition, in intelligence gathering, assets are vetted to determine their usefulness.
 * *[example]: In the chats obtained by The Globe, GuyNumber7 also made himself out to be an important figure in the neo-Nazi movement in Calgary: He described his work “vetting” individuals who wished to join the ranks of the city’s alt-right and wrote about how he had hosted alt-right activists from elsewhere in Canada.*

 ### procurements

+* *noun*, the process of getting supplies.
 * *[example]:  He maintained an alias-free blog site where he posted about Canadian military procurements;*

 ### run-of-the-mill